jftl6y/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ## Advanced Challenges

 - Test your imported APIs outside of API Management using a tool such as Postman or PowerShell.
+- Find a different API and import it from [Public APIs](https://github.com/public-apis/public-apis)

 [Back to Top](#challenge-01---import-and-test-apis-in-api-management)